 - ¼ cup (60 ml) mayonnaise

-- 1 tablespoon mustard (your favorite flavor–I used Dijon)
+- 1 tablespoon mustard (such as yellow, brown, or Dijon)

 Flaky Dough: